Kzax01/AWS-Security-Aerosecure/IAM/02_Monitoring_Users_AWS_IAM/README.md

-# 📌 GitHub Project: PART 2- Monitoring, Auditing, and Logging Users and Resource Usage in AWS IAM
+# 📌 PART 2: How to Monitor, Audit, and Log Users and Resource Usage in AWS IAM

-Welcome to the AWS IAM Access Monitoring Lab! 🚀
+Welcome to the 2nd part of AWS IAM Access Monitoring project! 🚀

+---

 ## 🔍 Scenario: Access Monitoring for AeroSecure